 Canon’s device is, first and foremost, a black-and-white printer, so those who want to regularly print in color will have to look elsewhere.
 That said, it’s a pretty high-tech offering—it can even connect to an Amazon Alexa so you can just tell it when to print something, rather than push any buttons.
 You can print things wirelessly from your phone via an app, and, perhaps best of all, you can program it so that it will automatically buy more ink cartridges when it starts to run low, so you’ll never run out.

 HP’s color printer is a bit too big to have at home, but for those who own a small business with more modest office space, it’s pretty much perfect.
 It has a suite of embedded security features, like instant threat notifications, and it can hold 250 sheets in one tray and 50 sheets in another.
-It can print 28 pages per minute, too, and for more complex daily tasks that involve double-sided printing and the like, you can create automated workflows and activate them with just the touch of a button.
+It can print 22 pages per minute, too, and for more complex daily tasks that involve double-sided printing and the like, you can create automated workflows and activate them with just the touch of a button.
+Oh, and it works with Alexa.